Fangcheng-Wang/crystmatch/crystmatch-docs/docs/index.md

 $ crystmatch --initial fcc --final bcc --enumeration 4 -0.2
 ```

-The following files will be created in the current directory:
+The following files will be created in the `fcc-bcc-m4s0.20` directory:

 ```
-./
+fcc-bcc-m4s0.20/
 ├── CSM_LIST(fcc-bcc-m4s0.20).npz    # stores the enumerated CSMs and metadata.
 ├── PLOT(fcc-bcc-m4s0.20).pdf        # shows the RMSD-RMSS distribution of the CSMs.
 └── TABLE(fcc-bcc-m4s0.20).csv       # organizes the multiplicity, RMSS, and RMSD of each CSM.